gap-system/gap/INSTALL.md

 operating system.
 In particular, it does not include an automatic installer program.

-Installing the GAP distribution with all the packages and full data libraries takes about 1.6 GB of disk space and (except on Windows) will require a C compiler (gcc is recommended) to be installed on your system.
+Installing the GAP distribution with all the packages and full data libraries takes about 1.6 GB of disk space and (except on Windows) will require both a C and a C++ compiler (gcc is recommended) to be installed on your system.
-To get maximum benefit from GAP and from various packages, we recommend that in addition a C++ compiler is available, and it may be useful to install a number of other free software libraries (and their associated development tools) although they are not required for basic operation.
+To get maximum benefit from GAP and from various packages, we recommend to install a number of other free software libraries (and their associated development tools) although they are not required for basic operation.
 See
 <https://www.gap-system.org/Download/tools.html> for more details.